-Configuration and state data conforming to the core routing data model (defined in this document) are designed to be accessed via a management protocol with a secure transport layer, such as NETCONF [RFC6241].
-The NETCONF access control model [RFC6536] provides the means to restrict access for particular NETCONF users to a preconfigured subset of all available NETCONF protocol operations and content.
+The NETCONF access control model [RFC8341] provides the means to restrict access for particular NETCONF or RESTCONF users to a preconfigured subset of all available NETCONF or RESTCONF protocol operations and content.

-A number of configuration data nodes defined in the YANG modules belonging to the core routing data model are writable/creatable/ deletable (i.e., "config true" in YANG terms, which is the default).
+There are a number of data nodes defined in these YANG modules that are writable/creatable/deletable (i.e., config true, which is the default).
 These data nodes may be considered sensitive or vulnerable in some network environments.
-Write operations to these data nodes, such as "edit-config" in NETCONF, can have negative effects on the network if the protocol operations are not properly protected.
+Write operations (e.g., edit-config) to these data nodes without proper protection can have a negative effect on network operations.
+These are the subtrees and data nodes and their sensitivity/vulnerability: